 What about the economic impact of PSU and AzTech?

 PSU offers Arizonans with increased access to an affordable, general academic university in an instructional-intensive environment.
-PSU's proposed speciality programs in allied health professions would support the growing healthcare service industry clusters within Arizona.
-PSU can also produce a high volume of low-cost business and education degrees to satisfy the growing demand for business professionals and K-12 school teachers within Arizona.
+PSU's proposed specialty programs in allied health and public safety can support the growing healthcare and emergency services industries in Arizona.
+PSU can also produce a high volume of low-cost business and education degrees to satisfy the growing demand for small business professionals and K-12 school teachers in AZ.
+PSU can attract Industry and jobs to the West Valley and should it offer any intercollegiate athletics, it could potentially use the existing arena and stadiums located throughout the West Valley.

-PSU and AzTech would partially serve as reliever institutions for the overcrowded ASU and UA, which is especially important because 80% of all Arizonans live in Greater Phoenix and Greater Tucson regions.
-This allows ASU and UA to focus more on generating very heavy research and achieving top national rankings with positive results benefiting all Arizonans.
-PSU and AzTech help satisfy ABOR's 2020 Strategic Vision towards substantially raising Arizona's higher educational attainment through increased production of quality degrees.
+PSU & AzTech will serve as reliever institutions and alternative choices away from the high-cost and overcrowded ASU & UA, especially since 80% of all Arizonans live in the Greater Phoenix and Tucson regions.
+This allows ASU & UA to each focus on generating additional heavy research and achieving top national rankings for its entire university (with the whole being greater than the sum of its parts) with positive results still benefiting all Arizonans.

 What about PSU and/or AzTech being part of ASU (or any other university)?